 Much has been made of the latest VW Golf’s step up in quality – and that quality will continue making its presence felt with the vast amount of flavours the Golf is offered in.
-The Golf Estate is 21cm longer than the hatchback to accommodate the extra boot space.
+The Golf Estate builds on the success of the hatch – adding an extra 21cm to its length and an additional 225 litres to the boot.
 It’s available in S, SE and GT trim, with 1.2 and 1.4-litre TSI petrol or 1.6 and 2.0-litre TDI diesel engines, plus either a manual or seven-speed DSG auto gearbox.
 A fuel-sipping Bluemotion model is also offered.

-There's a fuel-sipping Bluemotion model as well as a new Alltrack variant, design for off-road use.
-It features a modest 20mm boost in ride height, comes fitted with permanent all-wheel drive and is offered with the most powerful diesel engine in the Golf range to help you tackle the toughest terrain.
+Alongside the more conventional cars, VW also offers an Alltrack variant, designed for increased comfort and off-road use.
+It features a modest 20mm boost in ride height, comes fitted with permanent all-wheel drive and is offered with a variety of 1.6 and 2.0-litre TDI diesel engines from the standard Golf range.

 Engines, performance and drive

 The Golf Estate is available will all the same engines as the hatchback, bar the potent 2.0-litre GTI.
 All cars are good to drive, and make light work of the extra metal hanging over the rear wheels.